Summary .NET Conf 2021 | What's New in .NET 6 and Much More!

 9 - Special Mentions

-Finally, I want to mention the projects that most caught my interest during the conference sessions:
+Finally, I want to mention the projects that caught my attention most during the conference sessions:

-• First, for .NET Framework, a new version 4.8.1 will be released, we'll have to see what's new.
+• First, for .NET Framework, there will be a new version 4.8.1, we’ll have to see what’s in store.

-• .NET Upgrade Assistant, a new app that guides you in migrating from older apps like WinForms or .NET Framework to .NET 6; Link
+• .NET Upgrade Assistant: a new application with a wizard to help us migrate from older apps like WinForms or .NET Framework to .NET 6; Link

-• Apps for Microsoft Teams, you can now develop apps for Microsoft Teams, and they work not just on desktop, but also on mobile and the web version.
+• Apps for Microsoft Teams: you can now develop apps for Microsoft Teams, these work not just on desktop, but also on mobile and in the web version.

-• Playwright, a library for UI testing with .NET; Link.
+• Playwright: a library allowing you to run UI tests in .NET; Link.

-• BUnit, a library for unit testing in Blazor; I've been following it for a while and I'm glad it got a mention here.
-Maybe we'll see a video about it for the channel; Link.
+• BUnit: a library for unit testing Blazor; I’ve been following it for a while and I'm glad it got a mention here.
+We may see a video for the channel; Link.

-• Dapr, software that is added as a sidecar to your applications and abstracts away many headaches in distributed systems, such as service discovery.
-Maybe we'll talk about it on the channel; Link.
+• Dapr: software that adds as a sidecar to our applications, and abstracts away much of the pain in distributed systems, such as service discovery.
+Maybe we'll cover it on the channel; Link.

-• Yarp, another reverse proxy, developed by Microsoft, looks like a reverse proxy as code, and is used in their production environments; Link.
+• Yarp: another reverse proxy, but this time from Microsoft, it looks like a reverse proxy as code, and they use it in production; Link.

-• Mass transit, I'm sure many of you know this library; it's very versatile, mainly acting as a layer on top of service bus.
-Likely to be covered on the blog or channel during 2022; Link.
+• Mass transit: many of you probably know this library, it has a ton of features, mainly acting as a layer on top of service bus.
+Likely to get a blog post or channel video in 2022; Link.

-• IoT, Over the three days, there were .NET sessions running on unusual places, like a Raspberry Pi or a remarkable 2 e-ink tablet; several sessions are available if you're interested.
+• IoT: During the three days, there were sessions on .NET running in all sorts of strange places, from Raspberry Pi to the remarkable 2 e-ink tablet.
+Several sessions covered this, if you are interested.

 otras librerias .netconf